Jqmfg/Notes/IntroToLinux/Chapter15.md

 ```
 The ` #!/bin/bash ` in the first line should be recognized by anyone who has developed any kind of script in UNIX environments.
 The first line of the scripts that starts with ` #! ` contains the full path to the command interpreter (in this case ` /bin/bash `) that is to be used on the file.
-You have a few choices depending on which scripting langauage you use.
+You have a few choices depending on which scripting language you use.

 The command interpreter is tasked with executing statements that follow it in the script.
 Commonly used interpreters include: